 Syncthing replaces proprietary sync and cloud services with something open, trustworthy and decentralized.
 Your data is your data alone and you deserve to choose where it is stored, if it is shared with some third party and how it’s transmitted over the Internet.
-In this step by step guide I will show you how to install Syncthing on your Synology NAS using Portainer.
+In this step by step guide I will show you how to install Syncthing on your Synology NAS using docker.

 Go to File Station and open the docker folder.
 Inside the docker folder, create 3 new folders and name it syncthing, data1, data2.
 Follow the instructions in the image below.

-Note: Be careful enter only lowercase, not uppercase letters.
+Note: Be careful to enter only lowercase, not uppercase letters.

-After you paste the code in the Web editor, change the value numbers for PUID and PGID with your own values.
+Note: Before you paste the code above in the Run command area below, change the value numbers for PUID and PGID with your own values.
 (Follow my step by step guide on how to do this.)

 Note: If you have your docker folder in a different volume, then change /volume1/docker/syncthing/config according to your settings.
 For example: /volume2/docker/syncthing/config or /volume3/docker/syncthing/config etc.